Wednesday, November 19, 2014

 After the American Tour of 1964, Derek Taylor left Brian and the Beatles, but he and Brian would remain friends...and it wasn't the last that John, Paul & George & Ringo would see of Derek, by any means.

 15 Sept 1964 - Because radio station WHK was promoting the concert at the Cleveland Public Auditorium, and that rival station KYW had already established such a close relationship with the Beatles, two press conferences were held.
-The main press conference would be for station KYW, and all others who would legitimately have a reason to be there, and the second mini-converence would be for the WHK people only.
+The main press conference would be for station KYW, and all others who would legitimately have a reason to be there, and the second mini-conference would be for the WHK people only.
 Before all of that, the City of Cincinnati where the Beatles played 3 weeks prior, had their presentation to the Beatles of a gold key to their city.

 [Video archived at my account on Dailymotion]